Great research creates great brands

 Think about the type of debrief you need.
 Think too about whether you need a pre-presentation – essentially a review of the debrief before it gets broadcast to your wider team.
 That way you can sense-check it for findings or recommendations that may need sensitive handling.

-If you have any questions about how market research can help your business please feel free to get in touch.
+If you have any questions about how market research can help your business please feel free to call get in touch.